 It doesn’t get more southern than my father-in-Law.
 Born and raised in a small Georgia town, my father-in-law is so southern he sweats sweet tea!
 I just love it when he talks.
 Georgians have the most beautiful southern accent that I have ever heard.
 The words just sort of roll off the tongue like poetry- sort of like formal old English meets Mobile, Alabama.
 I’m a native Minnesota girl, so this beautiful accent is especially noticeable to me.
+He also bakes too!
+My favorite is his amazing Red Velvet Cake!

 My father-in-law is an amazing cake baker.
 Seriously amazing!
 He has amassed some of the best cake recipes that can be found, and his specialty is Red Velvet cake.
 Although, he also makes the best pound cake that I have ever tasted and his apple cake is unbelievable.
 Really, everything he bakes is out of the ball park, but his red velvet cake is hands down the most incredible cake I have tasted!
 He has really perfected this recipe and I have made it myself many times (which tells you how easy it is) and it turns out perfect every time!